dartlangfr/risk-codelab/docs/step-4.md

 Key information:
 * The first `<script>` tag automatically initializes polymer elements without having to write a main for your application.
-* The `packages/browser/dart.js` script checks for native Dart support and either bootstraps the Dart VM or loads compiled JavaScript instead.
 * When run in browser, the `index.html` file loads the app and calls the `main()` function in `package:polymer/init.dart` script.

 ### Add a basic custom element